Adapters

 server/

-server.js // Worker bundle
+server.js // Worker bundle used for the build/prerender pass

 Prerendered HTML receives document headers from the generated _pracht/headers.json asset.